QuiltMC/rfcs/loader/0002-quilt.mod.json.md

     * The field must be static.
     * The type of the field must be assignable from the field's class.
     * Example: `example.mod.MainModClass::THE_INSTANCE`
-    * If there is ambuguity with a method's name, an exception will be thrown.
+    * If there is ambiguity with a method's name, an exception will be thrown.
 * A method inside of a class.
     * The value must contain a fully qualified binary name to the class followed by `::` and a method name.
     * The method must be capable to implement the entrypoint type as a method reference.
 Generally this means classes which are functional interfaces.